rcarrat-AI/k8s-chatbot-llama2/README.md

-# Llama2 in Kubernetes with Gradio only with CPU (no GPU required)!
+# GTP-Like Chatbot with Llama2 in Kubernetes only with CPU (no GPU required)!

 This repo uses GGML Llama2 Optimization models to run the Llama2 13B model on a CPU (no GPU needed!)